open-feature/playground/README.md

 ### Harness

-[Harness Feature Flags](https://harness.io/products/feature-flags) provides automate progressive delivery and feature release pipelines to ship more features with less risk.
+[Harness Feature Flags](https://harness.io/products/feature-flags) provides automated progressive delivery and feature release pipelines to ship more features with less risk.

 Follow these steps to setup Harness for the demo: